What Are Thai Boat Noodles?

 - 2 cups bean sprouts

-- 6 sprigs cilantro chopped
+- 6 cilantro chopped

 - 1 stalk green onion chopped